-Businesses of all sizes and shapes can benefit from a solid website strategy that focuses on mobile users.
+Businesses of all sizes and shapes can benefit from a solid website strategy focusing on mobile users.
 There are apparent enhancements, such as a POS system or mobile-friendly payment integration (think Apple Pay, Venmo, PayPal, Google Pay).
-Service-based companies or professional services can use their mobile-friendly site to communicate reviews and testimonials of your champion customers easily or provide transparent, friendly, and engaging content to drive leads to your site/forms/newsletters or other marketing initiatives.
+Service-based companies or professional services can easily use their mobile-friendly site to easily communicate reviews and testimonials of your champion customers easily or provide transparent, friendly, and engaging content to drive leads to your site/forms/newsletters or other marketing initiatives.
 Simply making your search bar, navigation panels, or menus and placing basic information with uniformity on your site can make a world of difference for mobile users.
-It does not matter the size of your venture—nearly everyone is using a mobile phone—even minor updates and optimizations have the potential to provide massive impact for companies and institutions large and small.
+It does not matter the size of your venture—nearly everyone is using a mobile phone—even minor updates and optimizations have the potential to provide a massive impact on companies and institutions large and small.

 The desktop/mobile divide is something worth noting.
 The conversion difference between Desktop and Mobile shoppers is a massive 270%.
 More people convert on desktop than mobile—why is that?
 The answer is simply that only about 50% of the web is currently mobile-friendly.
-Users expect the same speed, efficiency, and simplicity – whether they are shopping at Mom and Pop’s Shop or buying from Amazon.
+Users expect the same speed, efficiency, and simplicity – whether shopping at Mom and Pop’s Shop or buying from Amazon.

 Coming to your site, users should not have to think about the functionality of the space they are in – if they are thinking about how slow, unorganized, or clunky the site is, you’ve probably already lost them.
 The speed differences here are between two and three seconds.
-When dealing with micro-optimizations, owners will want at least one expert to advise them.
+When dealing with micro-optimizations, owners want at least one expert to advise them.
 While this practice can sound daunting, professional web developers constantly adapt their technologies and methods to meet this need.

 Analytics and data integration is another critical benefit to bringing in experts, folks who are mobile, Google, Facebook, and web gurus that can not only provide the platform to connect with your customers, clients, or leads – but the analytics to back it up.
-A mobile application or mobile-optimized site can also give business owners access to behavior, retention, geographical data.
+A mobile application or mobile-optimized site can also give business owners access to behavior, retention, and geographical data.
 This new data source can open new avenues for consumer contact or even open up new markets owners may not have considered.

 Do you have a mobile-friendly version of your site?
 Why are mobile users visiting your location, what are they looking to do – and can they do it quickly and easily?
-Can customers easily contact you on their mobile devices – via call, text, email, or socials?
+Can customers easily contact you on their mobile devices – via call, text, email, or social?
 Have you never even considered these questions before?
 The web design services at Prophase can help.
-Let us help you get moving today and prepared for tomorrow with a new, mobile-economy optimized site supported by leading industry analytics and top-tier creative design.
-Learn more about our Web Design offerings here! [/vc_column_text][/vc_column][/vc_row][/vc_section]
+Let us help you get moving today and prepare for tomorrow with a new, mobile-economy optimized site supported by leading industry analytics and top-tier creative design.
+Learn more about our Web Design offerings here!